VMI Study Abroad Scholarships

 The Gilman International Scholarship:This program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies abroad.
 Click here for More Information.

 The Olmsted Foundation Grant: This grant provides financial assistance to commissioning ROTC cadets to travel abroad for a period of up to two weeks to a non-English speaking country.
 Awards from this grant are based on a combination of academic merit and leadership excellence.
-Olmsted funds this year will be used for cadets to travel this summer to Latin America with cadets from Virginia Tech.
-For more information and application materials, see Col. David Miller.
+For more information and to apply, click here.

 Project GO (Global Officers) is a collaborative initiative that promotes critical language education, study abroad, and intercultural dialogue opportunities for ROTC students.
 Project GO programs focus exclusively on the languages and countries of the Middle East, Asia, Central Asia, and Africa.
 Project GO provides scholarships for critical language study, is open to any ROTC student, and is open to contracted or non-contracted cadets.
 For more information, visit their website at www.rotcprojectgo.org.

 Rotary International, a global service organization of more than 1.2 million members, is the world's largest private scholarship provider.
 Locally, in northeast Tennessee and southwest Virginia, area Rotary District 7570 annually provides several scholarships for college students.
 Click here for more information and a link to the Rotary website.